Quick Facts You Should Know about IC

 At IC, we pave the way for incredible professional experiences, which include helping students build industry-specific connections and career communities, resume-building opportunities, and other personalized support.

-Jobs, Internships & Fellowships
+Jobs, Internships, and Fellowships

 available through the Center for Career Exploration and Development each year